 - Only use acronyms when repeating them.

 - Define your content in the first paragraph.

 - Use headers.

-- Don’t assume your reader knows everything you do.
+- Assuming your reader knows less than you think.

-I love programming, and I find joy in software development.
-But… the amount of lost context scattered on the Internet is astounding.
+I love programming and find joy in it.
+But the amount of lost context scattered on the Internet is astounding.
 There are so many code snippets on StackOverflow without library requirement context.
 Project README files with a title and nothing else.
 A solution to a problem without any context.
-I could go on, and on, and on, but I won’t.

 We can improve our context-setting game.
 There’s already a horrible signal-to-noise ratio on the Internet; let’s not add to it.